 Generally, the trademark must be used as registered.
 However, minor variations are permissible in order to prove genuine use, as long as the distinctive core of the mark is maintained.
-Omitting (distinctive) elements is generally more critical than adding.
-The decision in P&C highlights the importance of carefully examining the use, as the mark as used was found to be different (FAC B-6251/2013 - P&C).
+Omitting (distinctive) elements is generally more critical than adding such.